confluentmedical/nitinol-design-concepts/docs/210/index.md

 12. Next, create a new image to isolate the particles of interest (inclusions).
 We will combine the "nmi" stack with the "mask" stack, selecting the minimum pixel value at each location.
 Therefore the black pixels from the mask will effectively delete the air and edge regions from the combined stack.
 ImageJ: Process > Image Calculator > Minimum (nmi, mask)
 13. Now we can threshold the masked nmi probability map.
 Here, some judgement is required, because we must select a probability threshold to use for deciding how to select particles.
 To keep it simple, we will use a 50% probability threshold (an intensity of 128 on an 8-bit scale of 0-255).
 ImageJ: Adjust > Threshold > 128,255 > options: default, light, no checkboxes checked.
-14. Uninvert the lookup table, so particles are shown in white, with an intensity of 255.
+14. Invert the lookup table, so particles are shown in white, with an intensity of 255.
 ImageJ: Image > Lookup Table > Invert LUT
 15. Save this stack as an 8-bit image

 We now have a binary 8-bit image stack, where white voxels represent particles (inclusions or voids).
 The next series of steps uses the MorphoLibJ library to measure the count these particles, and measure their size, location, and orientation.